rabblerouser/infra/docs/troubleshooting.md

 This is often caused by the same issue as signups not working (see above).
 Or perhaps you're just getting the credentials wrong.
 Check the seed script in the `rabblerouser/core` codebase to see what the initial credentials are.
 Or try asking around the team to make sure no one has changed them.

-### Docker auth fails because IP addresses don't match
-When running something related to Docker, if you see an x509 error where a certificate is only valid for IP addres 'X', and not 'Y', then it probably means the server's IP address has changed and the Docker auth certificate needs to be updated.
-Terraform should generate and upload the new certs automatically, but you may need to SSH onto the server and manually restart the docker daemon.
-Ideally ansible should automatically restart Docker when the cert gets updated, but at the moment it doesn't.